Degree Finder - Find your online college in 3 easy steps:

 What Does a Waste Manager Do?

 Waste managers handle the everyday operations and routines of waste removal programs.
-They are responsible for ensuring that every neighborhood and business receives proper waste removal services on their designated days, handle landfill regulations, and also perform office administrative duties to ensure that the waste disposal service runs as efficiently as possible.
+They are responsible for ensuring that every neighborhood and business receives proper waste removal services on their designated days.
+They also handle landfill regulations and perform office administrative duties to ensure that waste disposal services run as efficiently as possible.
 Managers who handle recycling services decide which neighborhoods and businesses will receive pickup services, and where to install community drop-off locations.
 They must factor in the accessibility of the drop-off locations for recycling trucks, as well as whether it is a convenient spot for the majority of the local population.
-Neighborhoods and businesses usually compete for a limited amount of recycling privileges, such as curbside recycling pickup.
-Waste managers must consider how many people will be actively participating in the recycling program so that areas with a higher number of participants will be in priority to receive recycling services than areas with fewer participants.
+Waste managers must consider how many people will be actively participating in the recycling program so that areas with a higher number of users receive recycling services before ones that show less interest.

 What Kind of Training Do I Need to Become a Waste Manager?